Finding and Exploring Promising Search Space for the 0-1 Multidimensional Knapsack Problem: Combining Evolutionary Algorithm with Integer Programming for the MKP

 Secondly, we count the number of items selected in current best solution $s^*$, i.e., $t = \sum^{n}_{i=1}s^*[i] $.
 Then we sort the items in ascending order of $\delta_i$.
 The items $i \in [1, n-t-\Delta)$ and the items $i \in (n-t+\Delta, n]$ compose a fixed part which is recorded in $fix$ at lines 4-8, and the remaining items $i \in [n-t-\Delta, n-t+\Delta]$ compose a free part, where $\Delta$ is a parameter.
 We make such selections because the items with smaller $\delta_i$ have larger possibility of not being selected and the ones with larger $\delta_i$ have larger possibility of being selected, and the free part should contain those hard to decide items.
 The strategy eliminates the items locating near the head (items with small $\delta_i$) and the end (items with large $\delta_i$) of the ordering.
 As is shown in Figure \ref{fig:figure1}, the blue ones are fixed part and the red ones are free part.

-Although the score $\delta_i$ gives a recommendation to the values of variables in the fixed part, we design a more considerate strategy to determine the values to avoid local optimum (lines 14-21 in Algorithm \ref{alg:fsss}).
-For each item in the fixed part, we randomly select $\frac{ns}{10}$ solutions from the solution set $SS$.
-Then we count the number of the selected solutions containing the item, recorded in $selNum$ (lines 15-18).
+Although the score $\delta_i$ gives a recommendation to the values of variables in the fixed part, we design a more elaborate strategy to determine the values to avoid local optimum (lines 14-21 in Algorithm \ref{alg:fsss}).
+For each item in the fixed part, we randomly select $\frac{ns}{10}$ solutions from the solution set $population$.
+Then we count the number of the selected solutions containing the item, recorded in $selectedNum$ (lines 15-18).
 An item is selected if more than half of the $\frac{ns}{10}$ solutions contain the item (lines 19-21).
 A mutation operation that flips the value with probability $\frac{1}{n\times10}$ is used at lines 22 to 24.
 The while loop at line 12 and the if condition at line 26 ensure that the generated partial assignment violates no resource constraint.
-After the partial assignment $PA$ is generated, integer programming is employed to explore the corresponding search space.
+After the partial assignment $pa$ is generated, an exact algorithm (Integer Programming) is employed to explore the corresponding search space, which will be introduced later.

-In \textsc{explore} procedure shown in Algorithm \ref{alg:ip}, we add all the items selected by the partial assignment into the knapsack and calculate the remaining resource for each resource constraint $j$, $b_j^{\prime}=b_j - \sum_{i \in fixed\ part} r_{ij}x_i$.
-Then we calculate the total cost, $tc_j=\sum_{i \in free\ part} r_{ij}$, of each resource $j$ of all the free items.
-The resource constraint with largest deficit is the one with the largest $\frac{tc_j}{b_j^{\prime}}$, marked by $l$ at line 8.
-We calculate $\frac{p_i}{b_{l}}$ for each item $i$ involved in $PA$ and sort the items by the descending order of $\frac{p_i}{b_{l}}$.
-Then the assignment of top $t_1$ items are removed from $PA$, i.e., added into free part.
-Finally, we fix the values of the items that are still in $PA$ and run integer programming to solve the sub problem within a given time limit $T$ seconds, i.e., the IP may not complete.
-The best solution found within $T$ seconds is returned.

-Whenever a new solution $s$ is returned by the \textsc{explore} procedure, it will be used to update the solution set at line 44 of Algorithm \ref{alg:fsss}.
-The \textsc{updateSS} procedure which implements an updating rule will be introduced later.